hehaiyang111/hehaiyang111.github.io/_pages/about.md

 News
 ======
-May 2022， Our paper titled "EAFNet:An Enhancement and Aggregation-Feedback Network for RGB-T Salient object detection" has been publised by Machine Vision and Applications(**CCF-C,SCI**).
+May 2022: Our paper titled "EAFNet:An Enhancement and Aggregation-Feedback Network for RGB-T Salient object detection" has been publised by Machine Vision and Applications(<font color="#dd0000">CCF-C, SCI</font><br />).